 The lithium-ion battery is no exception in this race of batteries and is highly efficient as compared to other battery technologies.
-A charge controller makes the working of the battery to the highest possible level and using it in case of the lithium-ion battery makes energy storage more efficient.
+A charge controller makes the working of the battery to the highest possible level and using it in the case of the lithium-ion battery makes energy storage more efficient.

 What is Lithium-ion solar charge controller?

 Energy is stored in lithium ions which migrate from cathode to anode in rechargeable lithium ion battery.
 Electrons are freed from anode undergoing oxidation to conduct current during discharge, cathode gains electrons in the same process undergoing reduction.
 In these batteries, the cathode is made up of lithium metal oxide and the anode of porous carbon.
-The liquid electrolyte is present in most of Li-ion batteries and some have polymer (gel) electrolyte to carry charge between anode and cathode.
+The liquid electrolyte is present in most Li-ion batteries and some have polymer (gel) electrolyte to carry charge between anode and cathode.
 Li-ion battery charges in phases which can be seen in the graph below:

 Solar charge controller: Electricity generated from solar panels is always at different voltage and current levels, depending on the weather conditions and time of the day.
 A charge controller regulates the flow of charge from the solar panel to the battery.
-Also, it regulates the flow of charge from battery to the load connected.
+Also, it regulates the flow of charge from the battery to the load connected.
 Solar charge controllers are mainly of two types:

 How and when to use Lithium ion solar charge controller?

-A PWM or MPPT solar charge controller is used to regulate charging of the battery in a stand-alone solar photovoltaic system.
-A lithium ion solar charge controller is used when a Li-ion battery is used as power storage in the system.
-Charge controller specially designed for Li-ion battery should be used as Li-ion battery has a specific algorithm to charge.
-In a solar photovoltaic system generating electricity with certain voltage and current from panel or array of panels is first transmitted to the charge controller.
+A PWM or MPPT solar charge controller is used to regulate the charging of the battery in a stand-alone solar photovoltaic system.
+A lithium-ion solar charge controller is used when a Li-ion battery is used as power storage in the system.
+A charge controller specially designed for Li-ion battery should be used as the Lifepo4 battery has a specific algorithm to charge.
+In a solar photovoltaic system generating electricity with certain voltage and current from a panel or array of panels is first transmitted to the charge controller.

-From ZHCSolar: HP2460 Solar Charge Controller
+From ZHCSolar: WP5048D 50 Amp 48V Solar Charge Controller

 It is very important to have all the components of the solar system in an appropriate ratio, no less or more than required.
 Depending on the load demand or connected (expected) load to be supplied by solar photovoltaic generation the solar panels should be installed and relevant to the panels, charge controllers and batteries should be installed.
 Losses in the system should be considered to design and implement the whole system.

-Li-ion batteries either the liquid electrolyte or gel electrolyte type is an efficient option to store energy in a most appropriate way.
+Li-ion batteries either the liquid electrolyte or gel electrolyte type is an efficient option to store energy in the most appropriate way.
 Being costly compared to other battery types, these batteries should be operated with the highest possible efficiency and performance to last them long.
 Specific solar charge controllers for these batteries can make this possible and should be kept as a priority in the system.

 Where Lithium ion solar charge controller be used?